-When Jean-Paul Guerlain closed an era with his retirement in 2002, Guerlain was left without an in-house perfume creator, and the brand became a melting pot of various external perfumers, coordinated by Sylvaine Delacourte who devised the fragrance briefs.
-"I am what you call a nose," she proclaimed in 2005, not inclined to the same humbleness as the fragrance "librarian" Frédéric Malle.
-She would often talk about the creations that ensued — L’Instant de Guerlain, Insolence, Cologne du 68, L’Instant Magic, the L’Art & la Matière fragrances, Mon Précieux Nectar and La Petite Robe Noire — as entirely her own.
+When Jean-Paul Guerlain closed the curtain on an era with his retirement in 2002, Guerlain was left without an in-house perfume creator, and the brand became a melting pot of various external perfumers, coordinated by Sylvaine Delacourte who devised the fragrance briefs.
+She had by then risen through the ranks to bear the official title of Guerlain's artistic director.
+"I am what you call a nose," she proclaimed in 2005, and she would often talk about the creations that ensued — L’Instant de Guerlain, Insolence, Cologne du 68, L’Instant Magic, the L’Art & la Matière and Les Elixirs Charnels fragrances, Mon Précieux Nectar, and La Petite Robe Noire — as entirely her own.

 From the top, left to right on this photo: Sylvaine Delacourte, Olivier Cresp, Maurice Roucel, Béatrice Piquet, Randa Hammami, Francis Kurkdjian, Sophie Labbé, Olivier Polge, Daniela Andrier, Annick Ménardo, Delphine Jelk and Thierry Wasser.
 Note the preponderance of women in this group, which is quite a break with the Guerlain tradition of having only men as perfumers.
 Sylvaine Delacourte says she would have liked to suggest a woman as Guerlain's next master perfumer, but as she wasn't allowed to, she chose Thierry Wasser.
 However, Guerlain has kept Delphine Jelk as Thierry Wasser's co-perfumer.

-Today, Guerlain has completely and openly dismantled the traditional idea of the perfumer as a solo artist, which characterized especially Jacques Guerlain's way of working, stating that the company's olfactive output isn’t attributable to one man’s genius, but to the joint forces of a large, unstructured team of people with various professional backgrounds.
-Sylvaine Delacourte explains that "a brief can come from the girls in the marketing, from me, from Thierry.
+When Thierry Wasser entered as Guerlain's in-house perfumer, a confusion about who actually directed whom ensued.
+Today, Guerlain seems to have openly and completely dismantled the traditional idea of the perfumer as a solo artist, which characterized especially Jacques Guerlain's way of working, stating that the company's olfactive output isn’t attributable to one man’s genius, but to the joint forces of a large, unstructured team of people with various professional backgrounds.
+Sylvaine Delacourte has said that "a brief can come from the girls in the marketing, from me, from Thierry.
 No one has the monopoly."